Financial Market Regulation Markets in Financial Instruments Directive (MiFID) II

 Credit Suisse is committed to ensuring compliance with MiFID II and to investing continuously in our relationship with clients and in our systems for the processing of client orders to achieve the best possible result for our clients.

-Please see below Legal Entity Identifiers (LEI) for selected entities within the Credit Suisse Group
+Please see below the Legal Entity Identifiers (LEI) for selected entities within the Credit Suisse Group

 - Credit Suisse AG

 - Credit Suisse (Switzerland) Ltd.